codepilotsf/ezpz-ui/src/routes/button/+page.md

 <script>
 	import { Button } from '$lib/ui';
-  import Tables from './Tables.svelte';
+  import Table from '$lib/components/Table.svelte';
 </script>

 # Button

 Button components are rendered as a `button` element by default or if an `href` property is passed, it will be rendered as a regular `a` anchor link element.
 Styling will be the same in either case.
 By default, buttons are `md` size and use the `ui-brand` with white text.

 ### Example